Eligibility Criteria for MassHealth Doula Providers

 - substance use disorder (SUD); and

-- Best practices for supporting members in advocating for their needs and making informed decisions using a trauma-informed approach.
+- best practices for supporting members in advocating for their needs and making informed decisions using a trauma-informed approach; and

-- Basic understanding of the following topics at a minimum, since they relate to the ability to provide emotional, informational, and physical support to individuals and families during the perinatal period, regardless of the outcome of the pregnancy:
+- basic understanding of the following topics at a minimum, as those topics relate to the ability to provide emotional, informational, and physical support to individuals and families during the perinatal period, regardless of the outcome of the pregnancy:

 Enrolling as a MassHealth Doula Provider

-To become MassHealth doula providers, doulas need to meet the eligibility criteria outlined in 130 CMR 463.000 and submit a complete application package to MassHealth.
+In order to become a MassHealth doula provider, doulas need to meet the eligibility criteria outlined in 130 CMR 463.000 and submit a complete application package to MassHealth.
 Below is a step-by-step guide to enrolling as an individual MassHealth doula provider.

-If you have questions or need any support throughout this process, please contact the Customer Service Center at (800) 841-2900, TDD/TTY: 711, or email the Provider Support Team at provider@masshealthquestions.com.
+If you have questions or need any support throughout this process, please contact the Customer Service Center at (800) 841-2900, TDD/TTY: 711 or email Provider Customer Service at provider@masshealthquestions.com.

-The National Provider Identifier number (NPI) is a unique identification number for covered health care providers across the U.S. Doulas are required to have an NPI before applying to be a MassHealth doula provider.
-If you don’t have one already, apply for an NPI at https://nppes.cms.hhs.gov/.
+The National Provider Identifier (NPI) is a unique identification number for covered health care providers across the U.S. Doulas are required to have an NPI prior to applying to enroll as a MassHealth doula provider.
+If you don’t have one already, apply for a NPI at https://nppes.cms.hhs.gov/.
 You’ll need to create an account, but the process is free.

 Step 2: Complete MassHealth Doula Provider Training

-You must complete the MassHealth Doula Provider Training before applying to be a MassHealth doula provider.
-The training is free and covers several topics, including MassHealth covered doula services and rates, eligibility criteria, application materials, the enrollment process, how to submit claims for getting paid, information about protecting member privacy, where to get help with questions, and more.
+Completion of the MassHealth Doula Provider Training is required prior to applying to enroll as a MassHealth doula provider.
+The training is free and covers several topics including MassHealth covered doula services and rates, eligibility criteria, application materials and enrollment process, how to submit claims for getting paid, information about protecting member privacy, where to get help with questions, and more.

 The MassHealth Doula Provider Training is available on the Provider Learning Management System.
-The training is divided into several parts.
-You must complete all the parts to receive credit for the training.
-The entire training can take about two hours to complete.
-When you finish it, you’ll receive a certificate you can save and print.
-You must submit the certificate with your MassHealth Doula Provider Application.
+The training is segmented into several parts.
+All parts must be completed to receive credit for the training.
+The entire training can take about 2 hours to complete.
+Upon completion, a certificate will be issued, which can be saved and printed.
+This certificate must be submitted with the MassHealth Doula Provider Application.

-You can find instructions on how to register for the MassHealth Doula Provider Training here:
+Instructions on how to register for the MassHealth Doula Provider Training can be found here:

 MassHealth Doula Provider Training Instructions (PDF) | (DOCX)